Skip to main content

 We do not recommend using this option to back propagate to Dev Sandboxes.

-To correctly enable back propagation in your developer sandboxes follow the steps given here:
+To correctly enable back propagation in your developer sandboxes follow the steps outlined in our documentation on: Org syncing with Pipelines.

 When you setup your Pipeline (full guide in: Setting up your first Gearset Pipeline), you'll come across with: